sauloleite/wyra/README.md

 ## Contact

-For any questions or feedback, please open an issue on our [GitHub repository](https://github.com/sauloleite/wyra).
+For any questions or feedback, this is my Github [GitHub repositories](https://github.com/sauloleite).

+## Other AI Projects

+Check out my GitHub Pages: [GitHub IO](https://sauloleite.github.io/).